otopro

 Book

-For a vehicle you plan to sell after 5 years, a $1,500 coating investment that recovers $1,000–$1,500 in resale value essentially pays for itself — with years of wash ease and a beautiful finish as the "free" bonus.
+If you plan to sell or trade your car after a few years, a $1,500 coating investment that recovers $1,000 to $1,500 in resale value essentially pays for itself, giving you years of easier washing and a better-looking car for free.

-A ceramic-coated car is dramatically easier to keep clean.
-The hydrophobic surface means road grime, bird droppings, mud, and salt don't bond to the paint the way they do on uncoated surfaces.
-A quick rinse removes most contamination.
-Washes take half the time and effort.
+A ceramic-coated car is incredibly easy to clean.
+The hydrophobic surface prevents road grime, mud, bug splatter, and winter salt from bonding tightly to the paint.
+A quick rinse removes the bulk of the dirt, cutting your wash time in half.

-If you plan to sell or trade in your vehicle within 1–2 years, a ceramic coating probably won't deliver enough long-term benefit to justify the upfront cost.
-In that timeframe, a quality paint sealant ($100–$200 applied) is a more appropriate investment.
+If you lease your vehicle on a short term or plan to sell it within 1 to 2 years, a professional ceramic coating rarely provides enough long-term return to justify the upfront cost.
+In those cases, a standard synthetic paint sealant costing $100 to $200 is a much more practical choice.

 Key Takeaways